mikebridge/mikebridge.github.io/_posts/test/2017-03-21-typescript-i18n-react-intl.md

 and strings.
 My impression is that *react-intl* is a fairly small, practical library that is written to make i18n unobtrusive for developers.

+> *Edit, May 1, 2017*
+>
+> Today I'm unsure whether it was a good idea to adopt *react-intl*.
+At the moment it appears to be in limbo after Yahoo's collapse.

 But although React-intl has [type definitions](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/react-intl), it does not play particularly well with TypeScript.
 It assumes there is a single default language which a developer will put directly into the source code, and